frankchen07/writing/posts/email newsletter 9.md

 Should the review be done publicly, privately, or anonymously?
 To me, it doesn't really matter.
 There's not a right or wrong way.
 I think the key is to avoid outrage, and to make sure you're presenting the information in a way where the criticized can understand your experience.
 A great example is [Justin Khanna's honest review of a restaurant he ate at recently](https://www.youtube.com/watch?v=zH3q7JcFQTk).

 In my case, I did it publicly and anonymously.
-I plan on doing it privately as well, otherwise they'll never know and then they can’t improve.
+I plan on doing it privately as well, otherwise they'll never know and then they can't improve.

 So, how can we make this process better?
 If we view hospitality as a two sided marketplace with both the restaurant and the customer, it serves to stand that a restaurant should receive an opportunity to respond to constructive criticism, just as a guest has the free opportunity to write a review.